abridged/collabland-dev/docs/upstream-integrations/new-bot-command/create-discord.md

 # Create a Discord Server

-If you do not have a discord server for testing follow this guide
+A Discord server is required for adding the bot and testing your slash command locally.
+If you don't have one already, follow this guide:

 [Making a Discord server - how it works!](https://www.ionos.com/digitalguide/server/know-how/how-to-set-up-a-discord-server/)